fatahallah/Ecommerce-SQL-Analytics/Olist_README1.md

 # Brazilian E-Commerce (Olist) — SQL & Geo-Spatial Analysis

 ## Overview
 A SQL analysis of the Olist Brazilian e-commerce public dataset, focused on order fulfillment, delivery performance, payments, and product category revenue.
 The project emphasizes multi-table joins, correlated subqueries, and window functions on real transactional data — a deliberate step up in scope and dataset complexity from an earlier HR-focused SQL project.
-The analysis was later extended into a geo-spatial phase: real-world distance calculation (Haversine formula), a two-page interactive Power BI dashboard, and a test of whether shipping distance actually affects delivery delay.
+The analysis was later extended into two advanced phases: a geo-spatial analysis of shipping distance vs. delivery delay, and an executive time-series forecasting module leveraging Facebook Prophet and Power BI.

 ## Data Source
 The Olist Brazilian E-Commerce Public Dataset (Kaggle), covering ~99,441 orders.
 Eight of the nine available tables were used: